daniel-way/navbar-chat-app/README.md

 ## 3. Run `yarn` and configure the project's .env

-This will app the app ready to go :)
+Make sure to fill out the Firebase initialization settings completely.
+This will get app the app ready to go :)